saadmankarious/ramRoutes/Assets/Resources/npcs.md

 **NPC:** The Healer of Broken Spirits
 - "Wounds of the body heal with time; wounds of the soul fester unseen.
 Yet fragments of care remain here, where the soul once sought refuge."
 - Clue: Fragment of Memory — *“The soul confided their pain, but carried burdens heavier than any cure.”*

+🏛️ Thomas Commons — The Herald of Gatherings
+"Students gather here for food, study, and friendship.
+The soul once laughed among them."
+"This hall still hums with echoes of shared meals and quiet debates."
+"Seek Aros where joy once flowed freely."

+📚 Cole Library — The Keeper of Forgotten Pages "Knowledge rests in these stacks.
+The soul often searched here for answers."
+"Even now, the quiet carries whispers of their late-night study."
+"Look for Aros where words shape minds."

+🛌 Pauly Rorem Dorm — The Sleepless Watcher
+"These rooms hold dreams and restless nights.
+The soul wandered here, seeking peace."
+"Friendship and quiet comfort live in these walls."
+"Aros lingers where rest and longing meet."

+🎨 McWethy Hall (Arts) — The Muse with Fading Colors "Creativity blooms here.
+The soul painted their heart across canvas and clay."
+"Every stroke was a memory, a plea to be seen."
+"Aros waits where beauty takes shape."

+🌍 Stoner House (International Students) — The Wanderer of Many Tongues "This home welcomes voices from everywhere.
+The soul found kinship here."
+"They shared stories and laughter in many tongues."
+"Seek Aros where cultures intertwine."

+🩺 Ebersole Health & Wellness Center — The Healer of Broken Spirits "Here, healing is more than medicine.
+The soul came here when hope dimmed."
+"Care flows through these halls for body and spirit alike."
+"Aros dwells where broken things are made whole."